WCU-CS-CooperLab/demo-games-Nooh-Hashmi/Project-1-Phase-II_notes.md

 2. destoy cacti, makes all the cacti on the level dissapear. this is a strong power up so its cooldown is a little unique. after the powerup gets picked up. the cooldown timer does not start untill you get the 2 levels after you pick up the power up. and then a cooldown timer of 10-20 seconds.

 ## Change 3:
+added bombs into the level. after one blows up, another spawns after a second. what the bomb does is simple. if the bomb explodes with you in it you lose a couple seconds on the clock.

+1. If you step on before it explodes by itself. it will explode and you will lose 6 seconds on the clock.

+2. If it explodes, and you step in the explosion you will only lose 3 seconds.

+The bombs take 5 seconds to explode. and the explosion only lasts for around .3 seconds.

 ## Change 4: